Pmacdon15/todo/README.md

 ```

-Hit enter agian, the server is now running.
+Hit enter again, the server is now running.
 You can contact the app at localhost:4455/

 or using your public Ip address after applying the appropriate port forwarding to your router.